saleor/macaw-ui/.changeset/wicked-glasses-film.md

 "@saleor/macaw-ui": patch
 ---

 You can now navigate on dropdown list.
-Dropdown stays close on focuse.
+Dropdown stays close on focus.